-Waka Kotahi is planning to revoke the Huntly section of SH1 within the financial year 2021/22.
+Waka Kotahi is planning to revoke the Huntly section of SH1 as at 1 July 2021.
 Waka Kotahi has committed to invest sufficient funds to improve the condition of this road.

 For Strada, no material events are expected to occur subsequent to 30 June 2021 which affect the financial position at that date.
 (2020: none)